BMS3020 : Chronic Disease

 Nutrition and chronic disease

-This section discusses the relationship between nutrition factors and genetic variations in the development of age-related chronic diseases and described selected examples of diseases in which nutrition plays a key role (e.g. cancer, cardiovascular disease, type 2 diabetes and non-alcoholic fatty liver disease and alcoholic liver disease).
+This section discusses the relationship between nutrition factors and genetic variations in the development of age-related chronic diseases, nutrition and epigenetic, and described selected examples of diseases in which nutrition plays a key role (e.g. cancer, cardiovascular disease, and type 2 diabetes).
 This section is supported by a seminar on data analysis.

 This section will start with lectures on the basic principles including an overview of infection, allergy and autoimmunity will describe the role of inflammation and inflammatory signalling in chronic diseases.

 |Guided Independent Study||Assessment preparation and completion||1||30:00||30:00||The assessment preparation and revision for the assessment.|